-Backups are vital in the event of a system malfunction and to recover from data loss.
-This article will show you how you can keep your data safe on Nitrux using Kup.
+Backups are vital for recovering from data loss caused by system malfunctions.
+This tutorial will show you how to keep your data safe on Nitrux using Kup Backup System.

 Difficulty: ★☆☆☆☆

-Kup is created to help people to keep up-to-date backups of their files.
+The KDE community created Kup to help people keep their files backed up.
 Connecting a USB drive is the primary supported way to store data, but saving files to a server over a network connection is also possible for advanced users.

 Here’s a detailed list of features.